 Annie Kingman was coached daily at PSV by Gary & Carine Ireland for 6 years for PSV Union 94G .
-She also represented the USA U15 &18 National teams.
-She now plays NCAA D1 soccer for the legendary 21 x NCAA Champions North Carolina Tarheels Womens Soccer coached by 7 x NCAA Coach of the Year Anson Dorrance.
+She also represented the USA U15 &18 National teams after being recommended by Gary & Carine.
+She played NCAA D1 soccer for the legendary 21 x NCAA Champions North Carolina Tarheels Womens Soccer coached by 7 x NCAA Coach of the Year Anson Dorrance.

 What made you choose UNC?
 Did you have any other offers and interest?

 I had a few other interests, but UNC was always at the top of my list before I visited.
 I visited a few schools before UNC, but the second I stepped on the campus I knew that it was the place for me.
 Every player and coach has a huge passion for the game and it's contagious.
 The coaches are so inspiring and truly care about each individual player, on and off the field.

 How did you get noticed by UNC?